comicsfct/ErosionX/README.md

 ```

 **STEP III: Genome Allignment**

-Genome allignment was achieved with STAR instead of using Bismark as in the IMPLICON pipeline since Bismark is directed to then procede with the methylation exctraction, which is not relevant for this analysis.
+Genome alignment was conducted using STAR instead of Bismark, which is designed for methylation extraction (IMPLICON pipeline)

 ```
 STAR --runThreadN 8  \